terra-money/validator-profiles/README.md

 cd validator-profiles/
 ```

-3. Create a new branch and switch to a new branch by your validator name.
+3. Create and switch to a new branch named after your validator.
 For example:

 ```sh
 git checkout -b Wraith-profile